 From bugs and insects to rabbits and squirrels, and everything in between, it can sometimes feel as if you’re fighting a losing battle when it comes to keeping your garden thriving.
 Although there are many different types of pest repellents available, including store bought sprays and pellets, are these really the best options for your garden?
 Maybe not.
 In fact, many people are now turning to homemade solutions.

 Why?
 It’s simple: safety.
 Unfortunately, a lot of store bought repellents contain harsh chemicals which can pose a risk not only to our own health, but to the overall wellbeing of local wildlife, too.
-While garden pests can certainly be a nuisance, we have to remember that there are many beneficial species in the garden that can actually be good for our plants and crops.
+While garden pests can certainly be a nuisance, we have to remember that there are many beneficial species in the garden that can actually be good for our plants and crops, if you think that the situation is getting out of control don’t doubt on contacting Inspectit Homes for assistance.
 Bees are needed for pollination, birds for weed control…. and your neighbor probably wouldn’t be too happy if you poisoned poor little Mittens.

 The good news is that it’s easy to whip up some safe, natural alternatives that can be just as effective as the chemically-laden repellents on the shelves.
 Here’s 10 ideas to give your garden a fighting chance: